prncevince/r-shims/README.md

 - e.g. `echo 4.0 > .Rversion`

 `cd` to the repo's root directory.

-To open RStudio with the specified version of R, and inside a *.Rproj if also in the repo simply run:
+To open RStudio with the specified version of R, and inside a `*.Rproj` if also in the repo, simply run:

 `rstudio`